mcanlas/improv-living-guide/manuscript/freestyle-love-supreme.md

 Between each rapper, chorus setter calls back chorus melodically but freestyles short jokes and commentary based on the previous rapper

 Ends organically on guest chorus

+If the rapper can sing (Aneesa), this is where more singing can be done.

 Demonstrated on previous FLS comedy project on YouTube